pablomatiasgomez/utn.ba-helper/README.md

 Used to render charts in the UI.
 File: `js/lib/chart.umd.js` can be downloaded from https://cdnjs.com/libraries/Chart.js (the umd file has to be used)

+### EmbraceIO

+Used to instrument the UI.
+File: `js/lib/embrace-web-sdk-1.4.1.js` can be downloaded from https://cdn.jsdelivr.net/npm/@embrace-io/web-sdk

 ## Stargazers over time
 [![Stargazers over time](https://starchart.cc/pablomatiasgomez/utn.ba-helper.svg?variant=adaptive)](https://starchart.cc/pablomatiasgomez/utn.ba-helper)